This post contains affiliate links. See our disclosure policy here.

 Coca-Cola: This is a carbonated soft drink made with coca leaf extract, caffeine, sugar, and carbonated water.

-Angostura Aromatic Bitters: This is a type of spirit infused with botanicals.
-They add more spice and complexity to the drink and tie the other flavors together.
-For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.
+Aromatic Bitters: This is a food product made with botanicals, herbs, and alcohol.
+We used Angostura Aromatic Bitters.
+For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the aromatic bitters.

 Tasting Notes